-Pre-pubertal children, ages 3-12, diagnosed with PGHD, but have not started any Growth Hormone treatment, are invited to screen for trial eligibility.
+Pre-pubertal children, ages 3-12, diagnosed with PGHD, but have not started any Growth Hormone treatment, are screened for trial eligibility.

-If your child is eligible for the OraGrowtH210 Trial, the study will last for about 6 months and there will be clinic visits required.
+Once a child is eligible for the OraGrowtH210 Trial, the study will last 24 months and clinic/office visits are required.

-The randomized trial will be open to 80 participants and the clinical sites are planned in the United States and other countries.
+The randomized trial is designed for around 80 participants with clinical sites in the United States and other countries.

 About the Sponsor